Her Cutie Mark

 Though visibility has disadvantages.
 In her teens, Miranda gets kidnapped--and her abductors rely on her Cutie Mark to identify her as their target!
 And to define her abilities, so they can foil escape attempts, knowing her special talents.
 Her mark gives it all away.

 But they forget--most teens have only recently won their mark.
 But Miranda was precocious--she won it well before puberty.
 And even in the few years since then, she's been developing in directions the mark fails to show.
 Both her kidnappers AND her rescuers define her the default way, by her Cutie--and her mark's too narrow, now.
 Out of date!
 She's going to escape, I know, using talents both her abductors and rescuers can see she lacks.
-Just not her Mark.
+But they're wrong; her Mark's out of date.

 Do Cutie Marks change?
 If so, do they change fast enough to show the current you?
 Or do they always lag, lying a little?
-I'm beginning to suspect they do.
+Seems like they do.
+Only question is, how much.

 And does that timelag only fool jerks like kidnappers into thinking you're less than you are?